 Technology and learning

 To encourage problem solving through play Papert wrote, with Wally Feurzig, programming language Logo that controlled a Logo Turtle.
 This language has more recently been used to programme the Lego ‘Mindstorm’ kits, named after one of Papert’s books.
 These commercial kits allow you to put together blocks with motors, gears, sensors and a computer, then programme it to do things.
+The idea was that the child relates the created object to movement by their own body, it is their embodiment that can be seen in the object that moves.
 It is this interest in technology, put to use in education, which fascinated Papert.
 As a major player in the OLPC (One-Laptop-Per-Child) initiative, he also tried to take these ideas to a wider, global audience.

 Critique of schooling